 Labor Demand Outstrips Supply in Latin America, Once Again

 For niche KPO providers like EvalueServe, Irevna and Amba Research, the region has proved to be a somewhat harsh environment to grow in.
-In a recent discussion with Mohit Srivastava, Country Manager for EvalueServe Chile, said that while “we have successfully grown our office to 250 employees since opening in 2006, many of our competitors here [LatAm] have struggled to build up a staff of more than 100 people.”
+Country Manager for EvalueServe Chile Mohit Srivastava said that while “we have successfully grown our office to 250 employees since opening in 2006, many of our competitors here have struggled to build up a staff of more than 100 people.”
 The central problem is that labor demand across all verticals is growing faster than supply.
 “We need high-speed people and target candidates for higher-level positions with Master’s degrees and PhDs in economics, statistics, engineers, math sciences, and other technical fields.”
 Despite a higher degree of job satisfaction in KPO as opposed to BPO, strong economic growth has created many other avenues for professional growth.

-Another central challenge in Latin America is that the outsourcing industry is still relatively new there.
-“With KPO, it takes time to build the kinds of relationships and trust needed to support higher value-add functions,” explained Thomas.
+Another central challenge in Latin America is that the outsourcing industry is still relatively new.
+“With KPO, it takes time to build the kinds of relationships and trust needed to support higher value-add functions,” Ed Thomas explained.
 In other words, reputation and a solid customer track record become more important as the service provider moves up the value chain of outsourcing services.
 But in markets like Mexico and Brazil, firms are still working to prove to the world that the Nearshore is a viable platform for non-core operations, not to mention higher-end professional services.

 Srivastava also noted that opportunities for expansion in new markets are limited because there are few, if any opportunities for M&A. This makes it difficult to enter into new markets since starting a KPO business from scratch requires a much heavier investment in time, personnel and management, than would a similar-sized BPO operation.